FiratAgis/distributed_computing/docs/SharedExclusion/algorithm.rst

         end if

-The slight complexity of the algorithm when compared with the Peterson's :ref:`Algorithm <PetersonsAlgorithm>`, which enables the Bakery Algorithm to serve any number of processes (n processes, identified by p_i, i in [1, n]), warrants a closer examination of the psuedocode.
+The slight complexity of the algorithm when compared with the Peterson's :ref:`Algorithm <PetersonsAlgorithm>`, which enables the Bakery Algorithm to serve any number of processes (n processes, identified by p_i, i in [1, n]), warrants a closer examination of the pseudocode.

-* In line 1, entering is initilized.
+* In line 1, entering is initialized.
 It is a boolean array with length n.
-It determines whether a process is trying to get a ticket at that timeframe or not.
+It determines whether a process is trying to get a ticket in that timeframe or not.
-* In line 2, tickes is initilized.
-It is a integer array with length n.
-It determines the number on a process' ticket.
+* In line 2, the tickets array is initialized.
+It is an integer array with length n.
+It records the number on a process' ticket.
 * In line 4, it is checked that if a process wants to enter the critical section.
 If not, no action needs to be taken.
-* In lines 5-7, the process takes a ticket whose number comes after all processes that are currently waiting to enter the critical section, as it arrived later then them.
+* In lines 5-7, the process takes a ticket whose number comes after all processes that are currently waiting to enter the critical section, as it arrived later than them.
 * In lines 9-14, the process waits,

-    * if any process is currently trying to get a ticket, as tickets taken within close proximity of eachother might have the same number on them due to context switches between read and write operations (lines 10-11).
+    * if any process is currently trying to get a ticket, as tickets taken within close proximity of each other might have the same number on them due to context switches between read and write operations (lines 10-11).
     * if any process with a lower number on its ticket or a more senior process with the same number on its ticket is also waiting to enter the critical section (lines 12-13).

 * In lines 16-18, the process does whatever it needs to do in the critical section.
-* In line 20, the processes get rid of its ticket, allowing processes with tickets containing greater numbers to also get into the critical section.
+* In line 20, the processes get rid of their ticket, allowing processes with tickets containing greater numbers to also get into the critical section.

 Example
 ~~~~~~~~